 Chinese New Year marks the first day of the Chinese lunar calendar.
 The date changes from year to year.
-This year, it starts on January 28th, marking the start of the Year of the Rooster.
+This year, it starts on February 1st, marking the start of the Year of the Tiger.
 The celebration lasts for seven days, but typically families gather on Chinese New Year’s Eve for a big, celebratory dinner that is considered the most important meal of the celebration.
 Many of the foods hold symbolic meaning and while fish and meat are traditionally a big part of that, everything can be made vegan.

 1. Chinese Seaweed Salad

-This Chinese Seaweed Salad is refreshing, healthy, and a great addition to your Chinese New Year’s dinner.
+This Chinese Seaweed Salad by Joyce Gan is refreshing, healthy, and a great addition to your Chinese New Year’s dinner.
 With the homemade Chinese-style spicy dressing, you’ll definitely want to pile your plate up with a second helping.

 2. Yeasted Scallion Pancakes With Spicy Ginger Sauce

-Whoever says that giving up gluten means giving up springy, chewy textures in breads clearly hasn’t seen this recipe for Yeasted Scallion Pancakes!
+Whoever says that giving up gluten means giving up springy, chewy textures in breads clearly hasn’t seen this recipe for Yeasted Scallion Pancakes by Joyce Gan!
 Psyllium husk is the magic ingredient here, and it gives this gluten-free flour dough an elastic quality that is exactly like a traditional yeast dough.
 You’ll have to try it to believe it!
 When these pancakes are freshly fried up and dipped in ginger sauce, your taste buds will be doing backflips out of pure happiness.

 3. Simple Basil Citrus Salad With Balsamic Jam Dressing